TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 **Tag:** ``<formulaequationinput />``

-Creates a response field where a learner types an answer to the problem in plain text, as well as a second field below the response field where the learner sees a typeset version of the plain text.
+Creates a response field where a learner enters an answer to the problem in plain text, as well as a second field below the response field where the learner sees a typeset version of the plain text.
 The parser that renders the learner's plain text into typeset math is the same parser that evaluates the